trynthink/scout/docs/analysis_approach.rst

 .. rubric:: Footnotes

-.. [#] In cases where users edit an existing ECM definition, that definition in "meas_summary_data.json" will be overwritten.
 .. [#] Currently supported distributions: normal, lognormal, uniform, triangular, weibull, gamma.
 .. [#] Note that this document does not cover lighting, where varying bulb types are used, or Miscellaneous Electric Loads (MELs), which are not broken into specific technologies in the Annual Energy Outlook.
 .. [#] The vintages are: pre-1980, 1980-2004, `ASHRAE 90.1-2004`_, `ASHRAE 90.1-2010`_, and `ASHRAE 90.1-2013`_.